 The record sales price for a version of this coin is $1.75 million in a 2010 auction, according to Coin Week.

 7. The 2007 $1 Million Canadian Gold Maple Leaf

 The $1 million Canadian Gold Maple Leaf coin is a novelty coin, if there ever were one, and it tips the scales at a whopping 100 kilograms or about 220 pounds.
-Only six of the nearly pure gold coins have ever been made, as of early May 2020, and each has a face value of $1 million.
+Only six of the nearly pure gold coins have ever been made, as of February 2022, and each has a face value of $1 million.
 They were used as a promotional showpiece for the mint’s one-ounce Gold Maple Leaf coins.